adabonyan/Neighborhood-Map-Project/README.md

 ### Select (list) field
 - Click on a place The following will occur:
  a.
 Map will be displayed.
  b.
-All markers will be displayed.
+Place marker will be displayed.
  c.
 The selected place marker will bounce for 5 secs, it's infowindow will open to display the place details.
  d.
 To close the infowindow, user can either click on the infowindow x (close) button on top right hand side OR click anywhere inside the map.

 ## User Notes
 - You can download this App to your device and run on `localhost` (a local server on your device).
 To do this follow these instructions (reference also to `github` and your `localhost`):